Cyprus court adjourns Brit teen’s false rape case for 1 week

 PARALIMNI, Cyprus (AP) - A Cyprus court on Tuesday adjourned for one week the legal proceedings against a 19-year-old British woman who faces a public nuisance charge after admitting to falsely accusing a dozen Israelis of raping her at a Cypriot hotel.

 Andreas Pittadjis, the lawyer for the British woman, says a judge granted his request for the adjournment until Aug.
-7 so that he and his client can study all the evidence that police investigators have amassed.
+7 so that he and his client can pour over all the evidence that police investigators have amassed.

 Pittadjis said his client will “most likely” enter a plea to the charge at her next court appearance, but wouldn’t say how she would plead.
 The charge carries a maximum sentence of a year in prison and a 1,700 euro ($1,890) fine.